peekxc/clustertree/README.md

 )
 #### Development note

 The package is actively developing.
-A release candidate for [CRAN](https://cran.r-project.org/) is planned for approximately sometime around 09-5-2017.
+A release candidate for [CRAN](https://cran.r-project.org/) will be created eventually.

 ## Usage